timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-08-13:
+# Objectives for Today 2020-08-14:

-- Creating a minimalist shadow example to find and fix the AMD issue...
-- Good luck?
+- Leaving broken bits around for explosives!
+- Particles for nuclear booms!
+- Particles for water splashing.